AI Safety Priorities

 Motor vehicle analogy

-When it comes to designing motor vehicles, the most important factors to consider are the routes they will traffic, the steering capabilities, the brakes, and the fuel.
+When it comes to designing motor vehicles, the most important factors to consider are the routes they will traffic (design purpose), the steering capabilities (who will be driving), the brakes (you would think this is obvious), and the fuel (you can't run a car on jet fuel or an air plane on diesel).

-...
-However, when it comes to current state of AI, one could argue, that several groups are openly pursuing SI engines to be used in various vehicles, while failing to specify the steering mechanisms, the brakes, or how to fuel them without ruining the environment.
+However, when it comes to current state of AI, one could argue, that several groups are openly pursuing SI engines to be used in all sorts of vehicles, licensed and unlicensed, while failing to specify the steering mechanisms, the brakes, or how to fuel them.